xmikos/hangupsbot/README.rst

 copied to user data directory (e.g. ``~/.local/share/hangupsbot/`` on Linux) after first start of HangupsBot.

-The first time you start HangupsBot, you will be prompted to log into your Google account.
-Your credentials will only be sent to Google, and only session cookies will be stored locally.
-If you have trouble logging in, try logging in through a browser first.
+The first time you start HangupsBot, you will be prompted to open a link in your web browser where you log into your Google account.
+After logging in and clicking on "SIGN IN", you should see authorization code.
+Copy this code to clipboard and paste it into HangupsBot to complete the process.
+Your credentials will only be sent to Google, and only OAuth 2 refresh token will be stored locally.

 Help
 ----
 ::

-    usage: hangupsbot [-h] [-d] [--log LOG] [--cookies COOKIES] [--config CONFIG] [--version]
+    usage: hangupsbot [-h] [-d] [--log LOG] [--token TOKEN] [--config CONFIG] [--version]

     optional arguments:
       -h, --help       show this help message and exit -d, --debug      log detailed debugging messages (default: False) --log LOG        log file path (default:
                        ~/.local/share/hangupsbot/hangupsbot.log)
-      --cookies COOKIES  cookie storage path (default:
+      --token TOKEN    OAuth refresh token storage path (default:
-                         ~/.local/share/hangupsbot/cookies.json)
+                       ~/.local/share/hangupsbot/refresh_token.txt)
       --config CONFIG  config storage path (default:
                        ~/.local/share/hangupsbot/config.json)
       --version        show program's version number and exit

 Features (event handlers)
 -------------------------